 Cookies and Cream Nice Cream Instructions - 15 minutes work + 8 hours freezing time

-- Prepare the Bananas
+- Prepare the Bananas and Oreos

 Place the frozen bananas, vanilla, and non-dairy milk in the blender/processor of your preference.
 Start on a low speed working up to a medium speed until the mixture is at your desired consistency.
 Scrape the sides as needed.